-MEDICATIONS: In general, you will probably have a prescription for a pain medication and sometimes even an antibiotic.
+MEDICATIONS: In general, you will probably have a prescription for a pain medication and sometimes an antibiotic.
 Any antibiotic should be taken as prescribed for as many days as your surgeon has recommended.
-If you do not have these, please ask your surgeon if they feels they are necessary.
 Use only Tylenol or other pain medication prescribed by your surgeon.
-Do not take aspirin or anti-inflammatory products (these include Motrin, Advil, Ibuprofen, Aleve, etc.), or any pain medication other than that prescribed by your surgeon.
+Do not take aspirin or aspirin-type products (these include Motrin, Nuprin, Advil) or any pain medication other than that prescribed by your surgeon.
 This is very important as some of these medications can cause bleeding.

 SYMPTOMS TO EXPECT: You can expect moderate discomfort the first night.
 This should improve each day.
 There may be a mild fever, but generally not above 101.5 degrees after the first night.
 There will be a mild bit of swelling during the first 24-36 hours.
 You may have a mild sore throat from the general anesthetic.
-There may be a mild bit of bloody oozing during the first night, but this generally resolves after 12 hours.
+There may be a mild bit of bloody oozing during the first night, but this generally resolves by the next day.